 - Narrowboat rentals can be found here through Black Prince

 Driving around the UK is a wonderful experience.
-Buzzing around leafy country roads, up hills, and down valleys, it can be a pretty fun place to drive and the views are pretty agreeable, to say the least.
+It can be a fun place to drive around leafy country roads, up hills, and down valleys, and the views are pretty agreeable.

 But it’s not plain sailing.
 Remember, unlike most of the world, Brits drive on the other side of the road on the other side of the car.
-It’s also worth noting that most cars in the UK still have a manual transmission, although a lot of car hire places are moving towards automatics.
+It’s also worth noting that most cars in the UK still have a manual transmission, although many car hire places are moving towards automatics.

 This brings us to the next point – tours!
-There are countless guided tours out there to help you enjoy top sites and attractions around the UK.
+Countless guided tours help you enjoy top sites and attractions around the UK.
 Here are some of our favorites:

-- This tour will take you from London to Warner Bros Studios just outside Watford to get a behind-the-scenes tour of Harry Potter movie sets!
+- This tour will take you from London to Warner Bros Studios just outside Watford for a behind-the-scenes tour of Harry Potter movie sets!
 If you get the chance, break off to visit the shops at Hemel Hempstead if you need some retail therapy.

 - Join a private tour around London to see the famous Changing of the Guard at Buckingham Palace.
 Just don’t mess with the Guardsmen – you’ll regret it!